The Honest Truth about Dishonesty

-The Honest Truth About Dishonesty: How We Lie to Everyone---Especially Ourselves is a 2012 book by the Duke University cognitive science professor Dan Ariely.
+The Honest Truth About Dishonesty: How We Lie to Everyone—Especially Ourselves is a 2012 book by the Duke University cognitive science professor Dan Ariely.
 It investigates why and when cheating occurs, debates its usefulness and questions how it can be discouraged.

 The book was translated into Hebrew in 2013.

 Contents

 In The Honest Truth About Dishonesty, Ariely uses several experiments to investigate the nature of dishonesty.
 In one, he discovers that, a refrigerator in a college dormitory that contains cans of Coca-Cola and dollar bills, the soda cans would disappear faster because taking money would make the students feel more like thieves than taking soda cans.
 In another experiment, an actor playing a University of Pittsburgh student took a test at rival Carnegie Mellon University.
 He deliberately and clearly cheated on the test and acted confused about some of the rules of the test.
 Ariely examined how the rest of the group responded and concluded that cheating is contagious.
 In addition to reporting on experiments he conducted, Ariely mentions his own experiences with dishonesty, such as once riding a train on a forged Eurail pass or being told, as a burn victim, that he would be all right despite the medical evidence to the contrary.
 He offers that honor codes and close supervision may decrease dishonesty somewhat but do not account for the psychological rationalization.

-The author has conducted lab and public experiments to determine under what conditions people will cheat and by how much.
-Under circumstances where cheating is made possible, people almost always cheat, even when there is little reward.
-People cheat up to the level where they start to feel bad about their own internal sense of integrity.

-The author has found these results.